aces/Loris-MRI/docs/scripts_md/MRI.md

   - $type: scan type
   - $db  : database object

-RETURNS: ID of the scan type
+RETURNS: ID of the scan type or undef

 ### in\_range($value, $range\_string)